Muskan-iy/Event-Management-System/README.md

 # Event Management System

 ## Description
-The **Event Management System** is a React-based web application that I developed as part of my university coursework.
+The Event Management System is a React-based web application that I developed as part of my university coursework.
 This project demonstrates my skills in front-end development using modern web technologies like React and JavaScript.
-The application is designed to make event planning easier with a clean and user-friendly interface.
+The application's clean and user-friendly interface is designed to make event planning easier.

 ---

 ## Features
-- Create, update, and delete events effortlessly.
+- Create and update events effortlessly.
-- Easy navigation using `react-router-dom`.
+- Easy navigation.
 - Dynamic carousels and sliders implemented with `react-slick` and `slick-carousel`.
-- Fully responsive design for desktop and mobile devices.
 - Professional and visually appealing icons powered by Font Awesome.

 ---